seby9127/Getting-and-Cleaning-data/Codebook.md

 # Dataset description

-##Variables
+## Variables

-Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each subject and each activity.
+Thid data has 180 rows and 68 columns.

 ### Activity column has 6 types as listed below.